iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/razor-taghelpers/index.md

    hx-target="#target"> Click Me </a>
 ```

 HTMX.NET recognizes the presence of any `hx-*` attribute and attempts to resolve a link only if the original value is empty.
 Using HTMX.NET, we can now generate links to endpoints, routes, controller, and Razor pages, all with the addition of a few HTML attributes.
-Remember, these attributes are processed server-side and should not appear clientside.
+Remember, these attributes are processed server-side and should not appear client-side.
 This final output will be as expected, including one HTMX attribute with the correct URL value.

 ```html
 <a hx-get="/12_TagHelpers">Click Me</a>